atata-framework/atata.io/_includes/components/select.md

 Represents the select control.
 By default is being searched by the label.
-It is possible to select an option by text or value.
+It is possible to select an option by the text or value.
 By default selects by the text.

 ```html
 <select id="brand">